What Do French Bulldog Puppies Cost in The US? | DogExpress

 French Bulldog Basics

-The most common coat color of a French Bulldog is black and shades of fawn, but you can also find Frenchie puppies with cream, white, blue/grey, chocolate or brown, sable, and even brindle coats.
+The most common coat color of a French Bulldog is black and shades of fawn, but you can also find Frenchie puppies with cream, chocolate or brown, white, blue/grey, sable, and even brindle coats.
+They can grow up to 11 inches to 1 foot tall and weigh around 19 – 28 pounds.

 Grooming Needs

-• Regular cleaning of its ears
+• Regular cleaning of their ears

 Temperament, Personality, and Training